RaphaelCaloz/portfolio/README.md

 ## YouTube Data Scraper

-<a href="https://github.com/RaphaelCaloz/youtube-data-scraper">Click here to view this project's code repository.</a>
+<a href="https://github.com/RaphaelCaloz/youtube-data-scraper">Click here to view this project's code repository (which includes a more detailed description).</a>

 This software navigates YouTube to collect video data (thumbnail images and tabular data).
 Since YouTube's API greatly limits the number of queries per day, it is not practical to build a dataset with it.
 This data scraper bypasses the API by simulating a human user navigating the website, collecting data along the way.
 This makes the collection of a substantial dataset practical.